cockroachdb/replicator/README.md

   cdc-sink mylogical [flags]

 Flags:
-      --applyTimeout duration       the maximum amount of time to wait for an update to be applied (default 30s) --bytesInFlight int           apply backpressure when amount of in-flight mutation data reaches this limit (default 10485760)
+      --applyTimeout duration         the maximum amount of time to wait for an update to be applied (default 30s) --backfillWindow duration       use a high-throughput, but non-transactional mode if replication is this far behind --bytesInFlight int             apply backpressure when amount of in-flight mutation data reaches this limit (default 10485760)
-      --consistentPointKey string   unique key used for this process to persist state information --defaultGTIDSet string       default GTIDSet.
-Used if no state is persisted -h, --help                        help for mylogical
+      --defaultGTIDSet string         default GTIDSet.
+Used if no state is persisted --fanShards int                 the number of concurrent connections to use when writing data in fan mode (default 16) -h, --help                          help for mylogical
-      --immediate                   apply data without waiting for transaction boundaries --metricsAddr string          a host:port to serve metrics from at /_/varz --retryDelay duration         the amount of time to sleep between replication retries (default 10s) --sourceConn string           the source database's connection string --targetConn string           the target cluster's connection string --targetDB string             the SQL database in the target cluster to update --targetDBConns int           the maximum pool size to the target cluster (default 1024)
+      --immediate                     apply data without waiting for transaction boundaries --loopName string               identify the replication loop in metrics (default "mylogical") --metricsAddr string            a host:port to serve metrics from at /_/varz --replicationProcessID uint32   the replication process id to report to the source database (default 10) --retryDelay duration           the amount of time to sleep between replication retries (default 10s) --sourceConn string             the source database's connection string --stagingDB string              a SQL database to store metadata in (default "_cdc_sink") --standbyTimeout duration       how often to commit the consistent point (default 5s) --targetConn string             the target cluster's connection string --targetDB string               the SQL database in the target cluster to update --targetDBConns int             the maximum pool size to the target cluster (default 1024)

 Global Flags:
       --logDestination string   write logs to a file, instead of stdout